 - Chase Ink Preferred (business card)

 One of these cards should be the very first card for almost anyone.
-Not only do they have valuable sign up bonuses, but they are also cards you should use for everyday spending.
+Not only do they have valuable welcome bonuses, but they are also cards you should use for everyday spending.

-The sign up bonus of the Chase Sapphire Preferred is 50,000 Ultimate Rewards points.
-They advertise it as $625 worth of travel, but in reality, 50,000 Ultimate Rewards points are worth at least $1,000 if you learn how to utilize transfer partners.
+The welcome bonus of the Chase Sapphire Preferred is 100,000 Ultimate Rewards points.
+They sometimes advertise it as $1250 worth of travel, but in reality, 100,000 Ultimate Rewards points can be even more valuable if you learn how to utilize transfer partners.

-Not only do you get a valuable sign up bonus, but this should also be your everyday spending card.
-Chase Ultimate Rewards is one of my favorite award currencies because there are several redemption options.
+Transferable Chase Ultimate Rewards points are one of my favorite currencies because there are several redemption options.
 I generally discourage readers from using airline and hotel co-branded cards for everyday spending because you are limiting your redemption options.